Title: | Minimalist Async Evaluation Framework for R |

 Invisible NULL.

-Evaluate an expression ‘everywhere’ on all connected daemons for the specified compute profile.
-Designed for performing setup operations across daemons by loading packages, exporting common data, or registering custom serialization functions.
+Evaluate an expression ‘everywhere’ on all connected daemons for the specified compute profile - this must be set prior to calling this function.
+Designed for performing setup operations across daemons by loading packages or exporting common data.
 Resultant changes to the global environment, loaded packages and options are persisted regardless of a daemon's ‘cleanup’ setting.

 .expr |